josipmusa/jaica-client/README.md

 - 💬 Real-time chat interface with message history
 - 🎨 Clean, professional dark-mode UI built with Tailwind CSS
-- 🔄 HTTP-based communication with backend
+- 🔄 Streaming-based communication with backend for real-time responses
 - 📝 Support for optional project context
 - 🎯 Intent display for assistant responses
 - 📁 Side panel for retrieved files and context